 Are you pregnant and planning to travel by plane?
-Not sure if you have to have “Fit to Fly” written permission from your doctor or midwife before traveling?
-This topic can be especially confusing as each airline has different rules and restrictions when it comes to flying while pregnant.
-But don’t worry, below we’ve compiled the regulations for flying during pregnancy from some of the major airlines.
+Not sure if you have to have “Fit to Fly” written permission from your doctor or midwife before travelling?
+This topic can be especially confusing as airlines have different rules when it comes to flying while pregnant.
+Here, you can read the different rules by airline, following this key:

 Flying while pregnant with Ryanair

 Before booking flights with Ryanair, expectant mothers need to keep in mind the following rules: